 Indentation means formatting the source code of Python.
 The code is the main source in any programming language.

-The programming language like Python needs indentation in its source code.
+Python needs indentation in its source code.
 Else during compilation it throws an errors.
 The purpose of this post is to explain indentation rules.
+Useful handy guide.

 Python Example Source code